Pain-Free Root Canals

 Root canals with Smile Connections Family Dental are simpler than you think.

 A root canal procedure is a straightforward treatment that relieves toothaches and can save your tooth.
 If a tooth’s root is infected, a root canal is needed to clean out the area, remove the pulp in the tooth, disinfect it, and fill the spot.

-On the day of the root canal surgery, we apply numbing to the area and clean out the decay.
+On the day of the root canal surgery, we apply numbing to the site and clean out the decay.
 The root canal and pulp chamber areas are cleaned and dried.
-If needed, medication may be applied directly to clear up the infection as well.
+Medication may be applied directly to clear up the infection if needed.
 If the infection has spread, antibiotics may be prescribed.